texta-tk/texta-tk.github.io/source/gui.rst

 Current Search
 ++++++++++++++

 Data browsing and summarization depend on searches.
-Search consists of a set of constraints on field values.
+Search consists of a set of constraints on :ref:`field <field_concept>` values.
 We can define our constraints on the data using the *Current Search* panel.
 Without saving the constraints, we are in a “test mode”, which means that we can use the search in real time, but we cannot use the search in other tools.
 After saving the search, it is available also to other tools.